Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks

-For boundary conditions of the second type, the situation is even more complicated.
-In fact, as illustrated in Example \ref{ex:perm is needed}, it may happen that for a boundary point $p$ in the moduli space and a neighborhood $U$ of $p$, one cannot find a section of $\cW$ of $U$ satisfying the positivity constraints at all boundary strata intersecting $U$.
-We solve this problem by slightly modifying the moduli space, replacing it by the subspace

-obtained by excluding strata $\CM_\Gamma^{1/r}$ with at least one illegal half-edge of positive twist.
-We then define the positivity constraint for a section $s$ in a neighborhood $U$ of such strata by requiring that, for $\Sigma\in U\cap\oPMr$, the evaluation of $s_{\Sigma}$ at certain intervals $I_{h,\Sigma} \subseteq \d\Sigma$ is positive, where, for each $h \in H^B(\Gamma)$, $I_{h,\Sigma}$ converges in the universal curve to a neighborhood of the boundary node corresponding to $h$.
-We prove in Proposition \ref{prop:pointwise_positivity}, which is the key geometric idea of this work and the place where the twist $r-2$ at boundary marked points is required, that this requirement is consistent for higher codimension corners of the moduli space.
+One particular issue that arises is that there can exist a boundary point $p$ in the moduli space for which one cannot find a section of $\cW$ on a neigborhood $U$ of $p$ that satisfies the positivity constraints at all boundary strata intersecting~$U$.
+We solve this problem by slightly modifying the moduli space, replacing it by a subspace $\oPMr \subseteq \oCMr$ obtained by excluding strata~$\CM_\Gamma^{1/r}$ with at least one illegal half-edge of positive twist.
+We then define the positivity constraint for a section $s$ in a neighborhood $U$ of such strata by requiring that, for $\Sigma\in U\cap\oPMr$, the evaluation of $s_{\Sigma}$ at certain intervals $I_{h,\Sigma} \subseteq \d\Sigma$ is positive, where, for each $h \in H^B(\Gamma)$, the sets $I_{h,\Sigma}$ converge in the universal curve to a neighborhood of the boundary node corresponding to $h$.
+We prove in Proposition \ref{prop:pointwise_positivity}, which is the key geometric idea of this work and the place where the twist $r-2$ at boundary marked points is required, that this requirement is consistent for higher-codimension corners of the moduli space.

 Although $\oPMr$ is noncompact, and the boundary conditions depend on choices, the resulting intersection numbers are independent of choices.
 This is the content of the main theorem of this section, Theorem \ref{thm:int_numbers_well_defined}.